verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

 ## Add OpenSearch users
 1. Create a new user and role in Keycloak and then associate the role with the user.

-2. Create a new OpenSearch role for the above created user.
-Here is a custom resource example to create a custom role.
+2. Create a new OpenSearch role for the user created in Step 1.
+Here is a custom resource example to create a custom role:

 {{< clipboard >}}
 ```yaml